OSGeo/gdal/doc/source/programs/gdaltindex.rst

     Target resolution in SRS unit per pixel.

-    Written in the XML Virtutual Tile Index if :option:`-gti_filename` is specified, or as ``RESX`` and ``RESY`` layer metadata items for formats that support layer metadata.
+    Written in the XML Virtual Tile Index if :option:`-gti_filename` is specified, or as ``RESX`` and ``RESY`` layer metadata items for formats that support layer metadata.